tvrzna/emptty/README.md

 `AUTOLOGIN` Enables Autologin, if DEFAULT_USER is defined.
 Possible values are "true" or "false".
 Default value is false.
 __NOTE:__ to enable autologin DEFAULT_USER must be in group nopasswdlogin, otherwise user will NOT be authorized.

+`AUTOLOGIN_SESSION` The default session used, if Autologin is enabled.
+If session is not found in list of session, it proceeds to manual selection.

 `LANG` defines locale for all users.
 Default value is "en_US.UTF-8"

 `DBUS_LAUNCH` Prepends "dbus-launch" before desktop command.
 Default value is true.
 If `.emptty` is handled as script, this config is overriden to false.